c0rmac/c0rmac.github.io/_i18n/en/_posts/2025-8-15-chapter-2-improving-odds.md

 **Process 1: The Baseline Strategy (Uniform Random Selection)**

 This process models the revenue projection of a naive investment strategy where the portfolio is rebalanced at discrete intervals (e.g., daily).
-At each rebalancing point, an asset $c$ is selected from the universe $C$ with uniform probability.
+At each rebalancing point, $n$-many assest $c_1, \ldots, c_n$ are selected from the universe $C$ with uniform probability.
 The portfolio's value, $V^{\text{random}}(t)$, evolves as a continuous-time stochastic process whose growth is driven by the returns of these randomly selected assets.
 Let $r^{\text{random}}$ be the random variable for the return over a single rebalancing period.

 **Process 2: The Heuristic Strategy (Informed Selection)**

 This process models the revenue projection of the strategy guided by our algorithm, also rebalanced at discrete intervals.
-At each rebalancing point, the algorithm identifies a subset of assets $C_H(t) \subseteq C$ that meet the selection heuristic $H$.
-An asset $c$ is then chosen from this informed subset.
+At each rebalancing point, the algorithm identifies a subset of assets $C_H(t) \subseteq C$ that meet the selection heuristic $H$. $n$-many assest $c_1, \ldots, c_n$ are selected from this informed subset.
 The portfolio's value, $V^{\text{heuristic}}(t)$, evolves as a different continuous-time stochastic process, driven by the returns of the algorithm's selected assets.
 Let $r^{\text{heuristic}}$ be the random variable for the return over a single rebalancing period under this strategy.

 **The Core Assertions**